OPEC sees upside to 2022 oil demand forecast on strong pandemic recovery

 By Alex Lawler

-LONDON, Feb 10 (Reuters) - OPEC on Thursday said there was upside potential to its already robust forecast for world oil demand in 2022 as the global economy posts a strong recovery from the coronavirus pandemic and sectors like tourism benefit.
+LONDON, Feb 10 (Reuters) - OPEC said on Thursday world oil demand might rise even more steeply this year as the global economy posts a strong recovery from the pandemic, a development that would underpin prices already at a seven-year high.

-The upbeat view from the Organization of the Petroleum Exporting Countries comes as oil prices have reached the highest since 2014.
-Tight supply has given impetus to the rally, and OPEC's report also showed the group undershot a pledged oil-output rise in January.
+Tight oil supply has also given impetus to booming energy markets, and the report from the Organization of the Petroleum Exporting Countries also showed the group undershot a pledged oil-output rise in January under its pact with allies.

 "Upside potential to the forecast prevails, based on an ongoing observed strong economic recovery with the GDP already reaching pre-pandemic levels," the OPEC report said in a commentary on the 2022 demand outlook.